"...he does not depict appearances but the forces that shape them and the possibilities they contain."

 Hegemonick

 Poems to do with things that happened on, or near, or below the surface of Portsdown Hill in Hampshire (UK).
-I lived on Portsdown Hill during the 1970s, my local pub was the Portsdown Inn.
+I lived there during the 1970s, my local pub was the Portsdown Inn.
 The hill, a long east-west chalk ridge, overlooks the city of Portsmouth (home to most of the Royal Navy's surface ships).
-The hill is a centre of military mysteries; it is encrusted with derelict and still functioning bases and research facilities.

 Published by Shearsman Books in February 2012.